 How to Paint Flowers on Bars of Soap, a simple tutorial for this wonderful gift idea.

-These little inexpensive and plain bars of soap become great DIY hand made gifts.
+These little inexpensive and plain bars of soap become great DIY handmade gifts.
 Take them for your hostess, give as a nice little thank you or keep them for yourself.
 They are so easy and fun.
-Now on to how to paint flowers on soap.
+Now on to how to paint flowers on bars of soap.

 Start with plain bars of soap, the ones used in this post are Dial from the Dollar Tree.

 I found the scent to be a bit annoying so if you can find it unscented it may be less irritating.